 Their advertising might make you feel that you miss out on the possibility of making new friends but do not get tricked into it.

-By default, you will meet and make new friends during your programme, so only buy the Welcome Wristbands offered by KCLSU.
+By default, you will meet and make new friends during your programme, which is why you should only buy the Welcome Wristbands offered by KCLSU.

 Be proactive and suggest others in your programme to participate in the events.

-If you always wait for others to join you or to organise something, you will end up doing nothing and miss countless opportunities.
+Moreover, if you always wait for others to join you, then you will end up doing nothing and miss countless opportunities.

-Whatever you want to do, do it yourself if you cannot find anyone else to join.
+Whatever you want to do, do it yourself if you cannot find anyone else to join you.